rcottinet/heart_disease_ML/README.md

 https://www.kaggle.com/amanajmera1/framingham-heart-study-dataset

 **Notebook**
-You will find the Notebook did in Colab in the folder Notebook - Notebook_heart_disease_Project.ipynb
+You will find the Notebook did in Colab in the folder Notebook.

 👉 **Requirements**
 You need to install some library